verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] You don’t get this close unless you’re prepared to be kept.
 - [ ] There's no reason to start now.
 - [ ] “Two intelligent people can not fall in love.
 True love needs one idiot.” __Dostoevsky
+- [ ] Forget everything you know, kid.
+That shouldn't take you long.